-babies) rather than from other causes.
-Therefore repeat ABR at around 8-10 weeks corrected age is recommended (along with testing of cochlear function) before a definitive diagnosis is made.^{1§} Full audiological assessment would include behavioural audiometry, electrophysiological tests, tympanometry and middle ear reflex testing.^{1, 2} These tests are usually carried out from around 6 months of age to assess the child's hearing and development, and are used as part of ongoing assessment and monitoring.
+recommended (along with testing of cochlear function) before a definitive diagnosis is made.^{1§} Full audiological assessment would include behavioural audiometry, electrophysiological tests, tympanometry and middle ear reflex testing.^{1, 2} These tests are usually carried out from around 6 months of age to assess the child's hearing and development, and are used as part of ongoing assessment and monitoring.
 The British Society of Audiology suggest that a repeat ABR at around 12-18 months is considered on an individual basis.1 There is the issue of practicality in performing ABR at this age (the test requires the child to be still/asleep), but also questions of how informative it is compared with assessments of behavioural responses and speech development, and whether ongoing use of ANSD as a term is helpful.1

 Management of children with the ANSD profile is multidisciplinary, centring upon support for the parents/carers and guided by the language and communication development and needs of the child.
 The prognostic course is known to be highly variable and both ABR and auditory behavioural thresholds may be stable, improve, fluctuate or deteriorate over time.
 Hearing aids may be indicated for children with clear behavioural hearing loss.
-However, due to the variable outlook, cochlear implants are usually only considered at a later stage when audiological assessments are stable and it is clear that there is permanent profound hearing loss.1
+Cochlear implants are usually only considered at a later stage when audiological test results are stable and demonstrate that the child has permanent profound hearing loss; and/or if the child shows limited speech discrimination with conventional hearing aids.1